mcadamm4/word_bricks/README.md

 Supervised by Monica Ward

-### In the near future I hope to recreate this project more effectivly, utlizing Javascript for the entire stack as opposed to PHP and MySQL.
+### In the near future I hope to recreate this project more effectivly, utlizing Javascript primarlily over PHP and either Ruby or NodeJs.